 Some racism in the criminal justice system does indeed exist, even if it does not pervade the justice system as a whole.
 Conservative African-Americans like Jason Riley of the Manhattan Institute, and Senator Tim Scott (R-SC), describe repeated unnecessary traffic stops by cops that a white person would less likely have been subjected to.
 Recent research indicates that the bar for searching black motorists is sometimes lower than for white motorists, and statistically-significant levels of racial bias have been detected in police stops.
 Cops seem to be using people’s race as a proxy for whether they may be up to no good.
 I hope that such discriminatory practices will someday end.

 But such practices shed little light on other areas like criminal sentencing, where there is more time and information on which to make a decision.
-People are much more likely to use race as a proxy in low-stakes, rapid decision-making based on hunches, such as police stops or stop-and-frisk searches (where a cop may know little about the person being searched other than their race), than in more serious, individualized decisions like criminal sentencing (which requires much more evidence, leaving fewer gaps to be filled by hunches, such as subconscious racial bias, and allows more time for careful thinking before action).
+People are much more likely to use race as a proxy in low-stakes, rapid decision-making based on little more than a hunch, such as police stops or stop-and-frisk searches (where a cop may know little about the person being searched other than their race), than in more serious, individualized decisions like criminal sentencing (which requires much more evidence, leaving fewer gaps to be filled by hunches, such as subconscious racial bias, and allows more time for careful thinking before action).

-Arrests are also less likely to be influenced by race, because they legally cannot be based on just a vague hunch, and commonly occur after a victim identifies the specific perpetrator (leaving no room for the use of race as a proxy).
+Arrests are also less likely to be influenced by race, because they legally cannot be based on little more than a hunch, and commonly occur after a victim identifies the specific perpetrator (leaving no room for the use of race as a proxy).
 Arrests and convictions are generally legitimate, and not tainted by racism.